 This includes parapets and pedestrian restraints, bridge abutments and piers and other structures.
 Note that the RRRAP will output containment levels for parapets including those over or adjacent to railways, but will not differentiate between new and existing situations nor location, e.g. if within Northern Ireland.
-The Designer must check the RRRAP output against the requirements of TD 19 Chapter 4 to ensure correct provision.
+The Designer must check the RRRAP output against the requirements of CD 377 section 4 to ensure correct provision.

-Note that for existing parapets, the assessment should follow the IAN 97 procedure with the details and outcome of the assessment entered into the 'Comment' field of individual hazards in RRRAP and included in the HS File.
+Note that for existing parapets, the assessment should follow the CS 461 'Assessment and upgrading of in-service parapets' procedure with the details and outcome of the assessment entered into the 'Comment' field of individual hazards in RRRAP and included in the HS File.

-Figure 8-26 Structures and Parapets data entry
+Figure 8-28 Structures and Parapets data entry